ChristianWutte/monolithic-petclinic/readme.md

 ## Working with the Monolithic Petclinic

 The following items should be installed in your system:
-* Java 8 or newer.
+* Java 8 or newer
 * git

 1) **Clone the repository**